v-erse/CodeReference/src/pages/JavaScript/JavaScript.md

 >> 6
 ```

-Below, we call the function within the declaration of a variable.
+Below, we call the function within the declaration of a variable we'll call `result`.
 The function's output becomes the value of our variable.

 ```js
 let result = timesTwo(5);